AdobeDocs/campaign-classic.en/help/technotes/using/acc-apache-upgrade.md

 * **Are there any actions required by the customer for this security upgrade?**

     No actions is required since the security upgrade will run automatically.

+* **What is the impact on the running campaigns/workflows during the maintenance window?**

+    During the maintenance window, the workflow and mail services will both be stopped, and the scheduled activities will not be running.
+Any ongoing activities or running processes will be on halt during the downtime until the server restarts.
+Once the activity is completed and the server is restarted, all services will resume.

 * **What validations need to be run by the customers?**